AndyGaSa/Corpobello/README.md

 Runs the app in build mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will not reload if you make edits.\=
+The page will not reload if you make edits.\

 ### `npm run build`